aishpant/attribute-documentation/README.md

 * Commit message that introduced the attribute

-* If suppose documentation is present somewhere, plain old grep for the attribute name in the Documentation folder.
+* If documentation is present somewhere, plain old grep for the attribute name in the Documentation folder.
 This is **disabled** right now because this sometimes outputs too many irrelevant results.

 * Comments around show/store functions or the macro.

 * From the structure fields that map to the attribute.

-  The show functions usually look like this:
+...The show functions usually look like this:
 ```c
         static ssize_t
         port_destid_show(struct device *dev, struct device_attribute *attr,